Vixotic/debanwita27.github.io/content/logs/log2.md

 I'll be staying in Bangalore for two more months at best.
 I'm not sure if I'll be able to make the most of it, but I'm trying; I'm trying to improve my coding, my designing, my writing, my drawing, my cooking—essentially, to become a better version of myself.
 I'm trying to learn how to be an adult before I have to head back to college.
 The thought of settling back into the routine and restrictions of a student intimidates me.
 I've grown lax, in hindsight.
 The uncertainty of coming back once I leave is part of the anxiety, I was only here as an intern, after all.
 Like I said, I've gotten used to Bangalore.
 I'm not sure if I have the heart to leave both, the city and the people.

 I want to end this log in an optimistic note.
 If/when I come back, I want to learn Kanada, and driving.
-I log that as well, whenever I do.
+I'll log that as well, whenever I do.